You’re viewing the international version of the website. Choose preferred region to see the regional version of the website.

 Here are a few aspects of corporate culture:

-- Employees respect their leader but also believe their workplace is safe and stable.
+• Employees respect their leader and trust that their workplace is safe and stable.

 Corporate culture starts with a clear vision of the company’s present positioning and future plans, which come from shareholders or top management, and are then implemented by the HR team as a brand — the HR brand is as important as the business brand, since this is what new candidates research in the first place when considering the company.
 Statistically, employees prioritize their well-being, development, and professional goals over money.